Zimbabwe Police Arrest MDC-T Youth Leader

 The MDC-T said police are alleging the youth leader made insulting remarks about President Mugabe while addressing a party rally in Mbire, Mashonaland Central

-WASHINGTON DC — Police in Harare on Thursday arrested Solomon Madzore, the National youth chairman of the Movement for Democratic Change (MDC) formation of Prime Minister Morgan Tsvangirai, on charges of undermining the office of the president.
+— Police in Harare on Thursday arrested Solomon Madzore, the National youth chairman of the Movement for Democratic Change (MDC) formation of Prime Minister Morgan Tsvangirai, on charges of undermining the office of the president.

 Lawyer Charles Kwaramba of the Zimbabwe Lawyers for Human Rights confirmed Madzore’s arrest to VOA Studio 7.